airbnb/paris/README.md

 ```
 </details><br/>

-Where `myView` is an arbitrary view instance and `MyStyle` an XML-defined style.
+Where `myView` is an arbitrary view instance, `MyStyle` an XML-defined style, and `style` an extension function provided by Paris.
 Many but not all attributes are supported, for more see [Supported View Types and Attributes](../../wiki/Supported-View-Types-and-Attributes).

 ### Combining 2 or More Styles